-Within the limits of the proposed tieback soldier pile wall, there are a total of eight existing cross-road culverts that vary in size from eighteen inches to thirty-six inches in diameter.
-These culverts would be replaced with new culverts, maintaining to the extent possible the existing outlet points.
+Within the limits of the proposed tieback soldier pile wall, there are a total of eight existing cross-road culverts that vary in size from eighteen to thirty-six inches in diameter.
+These culverts would be replaced with new culverts, maintaining to the extent possible, the existing outlet points.
 Along the northbound lane, a side gutter or a drainage ditch would be constructed, and along the southbound lane, an asphalt dike would be necessary to prevent roadside runoff from flowing over the retaining wall.

-In locations with existing drainage systems, new drainage inlets (DI's) would be installed to facilitate the additional surface runoff from the increased impervious surface area.
-To facilitate the additional surface runoff, the new culverts may be wider in diameter than existing culverts.
+In locations with existing drainage systems, new drainage inlets (DI's) would be installed to facilitate the movement of additional surface runoff from the increased impervious surface area.
+To facilitate an increase in surface runoff, the new culverts may be wider in diameter than existing culverts.
 The design for the culverts would be finalized during the next phase of the project.
 Replaced culverts would be attached to the new DI's and then would drain into new drainage pipes that would channel the storm water through a designed opening in the retaining wall and ECS.
 Most drainage locations currently have an existing rock slope protection (RSP) pad that is designed to dissipate the water, protecting the downslope area from erosion.
 The existing RSP pads would be maintained as much as possible but, due to the footprint of the ECS, may need to be moved westward.

 RSP consists of a layer of rocks used to stabilize slopes and prevent erosion.
 To install RSP, loose rock and sediment would be removed, and the slope graded to a depth of relatively stable sediment.
-Fabric or gravel is then placed over the sediment and covered with rocks.
+Gravel, coconut coir matting, tackifying hydroseeding compounds, or engineered streambed material would then be placed over the sediment and covered with rocks.
 For this Project, soil-filled RSP would be used such that a blend of local soil and fine compost is placed in rock voids and as a topsoil cover that is seeded with locally native species.
 Rock used in RSP would be selected to blend with the native rock and soil.